 Purple flowers come in so many shades and are considered one of the most popular colors in flowers.
 Purple has always been considered a sign of royalty and will add a very elegant look to your garden.
-We have pulled together a nice selection of purple flowers and their requirements so you can find what will work best for you and your climate.
+We have pulled together a nice selection of purple flowers, their requirements, pros, and cons so you can find what will work best for you and your climate.

 Purple Flowers Meaning

-Purple flowers have always been very special for people everywhere.
+Purple flowers have always been very special for people around the world.
 These flowers have always been considered symbols of royalty and used in many high-brow celebrations.
 Purple is a very luxurious color making these flowers sought after for growing in gardens or for floral arrangements.

-Purple comes in many different shades from a soft lilac to a very deep, rich shade.
-There are many purples flowers from roses to lilies and all stand out from the crowd in someone’s garden.
+Purple comes in many different shades from soft lilac to a very deep, rich shade.
+There are many purples flowers from roses to lilies and they all stand out if added to a garden.